Maddix/AShip/README.md

 	layerController.createDiv();

-	// Create a canvas to draw images on and add it to the layerController layerController.addLayer("mainLayer", easy.base.getLayer());
+	// Create a canvas to draw images on and add it to the layerController var mainLayer = easy.Base.getLayer();
+	// Note that it doesn't matter when you add the layer to the layer controller layerController.addLayer("mainLayer", mainLayer);

+	// Create a logic controller, this just calls 'updateLogic' on objects you give it and passes in frame var logicController = easy.Base.getLogicController();

 	/*==============
 	  Create content
 	  ==============*/

-	var rectangle = easy.base.getAtomRectangle({
+	var rectangle = easy.Base.getAtomRectangle({
-		pos:[50, 50], // Set the rectangles position to x = 50, y = 50
+		pos: [50, 50], // Set the rectangles position to x = 50, y = 50
-		ratio:[150, 50], // Width, Height
+		ratio: [150, 50], // Set the width and height of the rectangle
-		color:"green", // Fill color
+		color: "green", // Fill color
-		velocity:[5, -5] // displacement in pixels per second
+		velocity: [5, -5] // Displacement in pixels per second
 	});

-	// getAtomRectangle has a update() function already, so we need to preserve it rectangle.updateRect = rectangle.update;

-	// Give rectangle a new update function rectangle.update = function(frame) {
+	// Add a updateLogic() function to rectangle rectangle.updateLogic = function(frame) {
 		// Change the rectangles position by velocity per second, frame.delta makes sure that the movement is smooth this.pos[0] += this.velocity[0]*frame.delta;
 		this.pos[1] += this.velocity[1]*frame.delta;
-		// Call the original update function (It doesn't take a frame object) this.updateRect();
 	};

-	// Add our rectangle to the mainLayer layerController.getLayer("mainLayer").add(rectangle);
+	// Add our rectangle to the mainLayer mainLayer.add(rectangle);
+	// Now add it to the logicController logicCOntroller.add("rectangle", rectangle);

 	/*===========
 	  Engine loop
 	  ===========*/

-	var mainLoop = easy.base.loop({
+	var mainLoop = easy.Base.loop({
 		func:function(frame) {
-			// Call update on the layerController and pass in the frame object layerController.update(frame); // layerController will update everything in its object list and so on },
+			// Call update on the layerController and pass in the frame object logicController.update(frame);
+			// Now update the layerController
+			layerController.updateGraphics();
+		},
-		fps:60, // If your browser is reporting less than 60 fps then set fps to 80 (Such is the case with opera) useRAF:true // Request animation frame
+		fps:60, // If your browser is reporting less than 60 fps then set fps to 80 (Such is the case with opera) useRAF:true // Request animation frame (This makes updates slower, but more consistent) });
-	});

 	// Start the loop